Christmas Scandal: Plot

 The local show "Pawnee Today" digs up an old video of Leslie shaking hands with Dexhart and overanalyzes every aspect of the short clip.
 Ann brings Dexhart to her home, where Ann and Leslie demand he clear Leslie's name.
 Dexhart refuses because the fake scandal is so docile compared to his real transgressions that it is actually positive press for him.
 Soon after, Ann is horrified to discover that a news crew secretly followed Dexhart to her home and took a photograph of the meeting, resulting in speculation that Ann is Leslie's lesbian lover in a three-way relationship with Dexhart.
 A furious Leslie schedules an appearance on "Pawnee Today" to clear her name once and for all.
-On the show, host Joan Callamezzo (Mo Collins) surprises Leslie by bringing out Dexhart, who tries to prove their affair by claiming that Leslie has a mole on her buttocks.
+On the show, host Joan Callamezzo surprises Leslie by bringing out Dexhart, who tries to prove their affair by claiming that Leslie has a mole on her buttocks.
 To finally end the scandal, Leslie pulls down her pants on live television and moons Callamezzo.
 Since there is no mole, Dexhart is forced to admit that he fabricated the sex scandal.

 Over dinner, Leslie tells Dave that she will not move to San Diego with him, as her life is in Pawnee.
 Dave, although sad, understands her choice and the two split up amicably.
 At Pawnee's tree lighting ceremony, Leslie is congratulated by everyone, including Leslie's mother Marlene, who is proud that her daughter successfully fought off the media.
 Leslie returns to work the next day much to Ron's immense relief, as he could barely handle just a portion of her daily duties.
 Everyone is visibly glad that Leslie is back.

-In a B plot, April (Aubrey Plaza) asks Andy (Chris Pratt) what to get her gay boyfriend for Christmas.
+In a B plot, April asks Andy what to get her gay boyfriend for Christmas.
 All of Andy's ideas are well-meaning but dumb, although it seems that April is just happy to talk with him.
 To thank Andy, she gets him a Reggie Wayne jersey for Christmas.
-Meanwhile, Mark (Paul Schneider) tells Tom (Aziz Ansari) that he intends to get Ann a new computer bag for Christmas, but Tom tells him that he should get diamonds.
+Meanwhile, Mark tells Tom that he intends to get Ann a new computer bag for Christmas, but Tom tells him that he should get diamonds.
 In the end, he gives her the computer bag after all while Ann gives him Pacers tickets.
 He then gives her a second gift, telling her she does not have to go to the game, to which Ann happily accepts.